al3xandru/golang-driver/README.md

 }
 ```

+See the tests in the main package for more examples.

 ### What is supposed to work

 1. Connecting to a cluster (sort of minimal expectation), but missing all the advanced configuration
    options.
 2. A range of basic Cassandra types, including also the new ones introduced in
    version 2.2 (tinyint, smallint, date, time, timestamp).

-Missing all the
-   collection types <del>and uuids</del>.
+   * There are a couple of missing data types (see below).
+   * Collections can only be read and not written

-   * There's basic support for UUID and TimeUUID, but it needs more testing and
+   * There's no support yet for UDTs
-       validation of the API.

 3. Executing simple statements: